 Build a culture of wellness

-An authentic culture of wellness goes beyond talking points and brochures; it’s something that associates must see embodied in the way leadership and co-workers engage day-to-day.
-A true culture of wellness will send a message to the whole team that they are valued for who they are, and not only for what they do.
+An authentic culture of wellness goes beyond talking points and brochures.
+It’s something that associates must see embodied in the way leadership and co-workers engage day-to-day.
+A true culture of wellness will send a message to the whole team that they are valued for who they are.
+Not just for what they do.